What is Sex Addiction?

 Individuals who are addicted to sex develop a feeling of overwhelming need and desire for sexual activities.
 Most of them cannot control or cut down on their desires despite multiple efforts.
 This is similar to drug addiction, whereby individuals use the behavior as a means of dealing with emotional pain and stress, among other underlying issues.
 This only leads to a vicious circle that is hard to break without help.

-What are the effects of Sex addiction?
+What are the Effects of Sex Addiction?

 Sex addiction significantly affects different areas of life.
 These effects are generally categorized into physical, emotional, and social impacts: